Our Programs

 About the Pathway

 Enrollment in a combined pathway allows highly qualified, current SUNY Buffalo State University students to work on the Master of Science in Dietetics while completing the bachelor’s degree.
-Up to 12 credits of designated master’s courses are incorporated into the bachelor’s degree program and will count toward both the bachelor’s degree and the master’s degree.
+Twelve credits of designated master’s courses are incorporated into the bachelor’s degree program and count toward both the bachelor’s degree and the master’s degree.
 The undergraduate portion of the pathway is in-person.
-The M.S., Dietetics is online.
+The graduate year is online.

-The Dietetics Combined Pathway has been accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) as Future Education Model (FEM) graduate program (www.eatrightpro.org/FutureModel).
-FEM accreditation standards integrate didactic coursework with supervised experiential learning in a competency-based curriculum designed to prepare nutrition and dietetics practitioners for future practice.
-Effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master’s degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
-More information here.
+The Dietetics Combined Pathway has been accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) as Future Education Model (FEM) graduate program (ACEND FEM Graduate Standards).
+FEM accreditation standards integrate didactic coursework with supervised experiential learning in a competency-based curriculum designed to prepare graduates for future practice.
+Effective January 1, 2024, the Commission on Dietetic Registration (CDR) requires completion of an ACEND accredited program, 1000 hours of supervised experiential learning, and a minimum of a master’s degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
+The Buffalo State University Dietetics Combined Pathway (BS and MS) satisfies all CDR requirements to sit for the RDN examination as well as the New York State Office of the Professions requirements for the Certified Dietitian Nutritionist (CDN) credential.

 Apply